Scottie Thompson (basketball): Personal life

-Thompson founded his own barbershop, the Thompson’s Sports Hair Shop which opened in Digos in October 2016.
-According to Thompson, he is of partial American descent as his great grandfather is African American.
+Thompson founded his own barbershop, the Thompson's Sports Hair Shop which opened in Digos in October 2016.
+According to Thompson, he is of partial American descent as his great-grandfather is African American.

+In August 2023, Thompson formally graduated from the University of Perpetual Help System DALTA with a bachelor's degree in Business Administration, Major in Marketing Management.
+He also received the Dr/BGen Antonio Laperal Tamayo Leadership Plaque for Sports and Athletics award.